tikhomirovd/PracticeMakesPerfect/README.md

-Just some dang exercises to sharpen my rusty mind.# PracticeMakesPerfect
+Just some dang exercises to sharpen my rusty mind.